 The PC Stick: The New Digital Signage Media Player

 In the past digital signage solutions were completely proprietary.
-Custom authoring software was used to create signage content and you needed a special-purpose digital signage media player for TV signage display.
+You needed special digital signage player hardware for TV signage display.
 This created “vendor lock in”.
-And once you chose your digital signage media player you were wedded to the product vendor for life.
+Once you chose your digital signage media player you were wedded to the product vendor for life.

-PC sticks and compute sticks represent a new class of low-cost digital signage media player hardware used to display digital signage presentations.
+PC sticks and compute sticks are a new class of low-cost digital signage players.
 A PC or compute stick is actually a small palm-sized PC device that plugs directly into your TV’s HDMI source input.
-They typically run a standard operating system (e.g., Windows or Android) with a full complement of RAM and flash memory–the stick’s hard drive.
-As the name implies, this device is basically a PC on a stick.
+They typically run a standard operating software like Windows.

 PC Stick Requirements

 When used for digital signage we recommend that you pick a PC or compute stick with the following (minimum) requirements: